lupyuen/lupyuen.github.io/src/rust.md

     Finished dev [unoptimized + debuginfo] target(s) in 29.47s
     ```

+    Yep this command looks odd...
+It's compiling our Rust code with a JSON target file! (`riscv32imacf-unknown-none-elf.json`)

+    We'll learn why in a while.

 1. The script __overwrites the Stub Library__ in our firmware (`libapp.a`) by the Rust static library (`librust-app.a`)

     ```text